Conservation and Environmental Issues

 Climate Watch Program

-The Grand Rapids Audubon Club is in the process of becoming an active participant in the Climate Watch Program which is sponsored by the Audubon Society.
+The Grand Rapids Audubon Club is an active participant in the Climate Watch Program which is sponsored by the Audubon Society.
 This a new community service program that explores how North American birds are responding to climate change.
 Bird enthusiasts can now observe birds in a designated area(s) using a specific protocol to aid Audubon in learning how birds are adapting to climate change.
 There are two periods for observation: January 15 to February 15 and May 15 to June 15.
-In order to effectively participate GRAC will need at least ten individuals to observe specific birds in the designated locations.
-If you are interested in participating, please contact Katie Bolt at firstname.lastname@example.org
+In order to effectively participate, GRAC will need at least ten individuals to observe specific birds in the designated locations.
+If you are interested in participating, please contact Becky Kuhn firstname.lastname@example.org

 Links to Articles of Interest